 list_blocks |

-List blocks of a given type (skill, knowledge, analysis, metrics_view, etc.). |
+List blocks of a given type: skill, metrics_view, and so on. |

 read_block |